-- Whirl Focus Functional Sparkling Water: Bravus Brewing Company’s take on better-for-you sparkling water.
+- Bravus Focus Functional Sparkling Water: Bravus Brewing Company’s take on better-for-you sparkling water.
 Packed with adaptogens, nootropics, and Amarillo & Citra hops, Whirl Focus keeps you hydrated, relaxed, and nourishes your mind & body to help you get through a stressful day.

 - Whether you’re gearing up for a meeting, or getting over a work slump, you deserve a great-tasting, no-nonsense adaptogen and nootropic boost.
 Delicious and refreshingly crisp sparkling water with lemon, ginger and hops flavors.

-- Healthy Alternative to sugary and caffeine-filled beverages, Whirl Focus Sparkling hop water only contains 5 Calories, 1 carb, and 0 Sugar per serving.
+- Healthy Alternative to sugary and caffeine-filled beverages, Bravus Focus Sparkling hop water only contains 5 Calories, 1 carb, and 0 Sugar per serving.
 Contains zero caffeine allowing you to avoid the buzz & crash.

 Does Dehydration Make a Hangover Worse?

 If you ever experienced the dreaded hangover from hell after a heavy evening of beer drinking, you will know exactly what I’m talking about.